qaalabs/fabric/docs/03b-medallion-lakehouse/instructions.md

 !!! success "You now have a curated, modeled **gold** layer that can be used for reporting and analysis."

-## Step 7: Create a semantic model (Optional)
+## Step 7: Create a semantic model

-!!! note "Before you can create relationships in a semantic model, you need to have a PowerBI Pro licence"

-### Get a PowerBi licence

-- Click your Workspace
-- In the lakehouse row - hover over semantic model
-- Click the 3 dots **...**
-- Click **Create report**

-*A message box should popup offering you a PowerBi Pro trial.*

-!!! success "You should now be able to create the semantic model as depicted below."

 In your workspace, you can now use the gold layer to create a report and analyze the data.
 You can access the semantic model directly in your workspace to create relationships and measures for reporting.